-Advertised Summary Job Description: The Columbia Center for Translational Immunology is seeking a highly motivated technician.
+Advertised Summary Job Description: The Columbia Center for Translational Immunology is seeking a highly motivated technician for studies in large animal transgenesis and transplantation immunology.
 The individual will join a large and diverse group studying multiple aspects of immunology and transplantation biology.

 General Minimum Qualifications: Requires a bachelor's degree in chemistry, biology, physics or related science or equivalent combination of education, training and experience.

 The candidate selected for this position is required to undergo a drug screening test prior to a final offer of employment being made.